 Invasive species that occupy a large area may need to be addressed through the ID Team field review process.
 Specific techniques and control measures will be timed to the biology of the individual invasive plant species in order to maximize control efficacy and minimize spread and propagule production.

-5.17.2 High Conservation Value Forest (HCVF) Definition Guidelines concentrations of biodiversity values (e.g. endangered species on SRSF are in the ESAs).
+5.14.2 High Conservation Value Forest (HCVF) Definition Guidelines

 High Conservation Value Forests as identified within FSC Principle 9 will constitute the definition for HCVF on Savage River State Forest.
 They are: